kitzeslab/sd-transfer/README.md

 Local usage is as simple as running as specified below with the ```-l [folder-name]``` flag.
 If the folder you include doesn't exist yet, it will be created.
 If you just include a folder name, it'll be created in the current directory.
 If you include a path and a name, you can specify the location of where to save the data on your computer (ie ```-l /Users/[you]/Desktop/[folder-name]```).
 Note: the command ```pwd``` will print the full path of your current directory in the terminal.
 See below for Globus setup details, as there are a few changes you need to make in the python code to get synced up with your account.
 Note that this code is designed for use on Mac - some changes are necessary to run on another OS.
 Hope this is useful!

+Right now, the script isn't able to handle folder names containing spaces (filenames with spaces are ok though).
+This will be fixed very soon.

 # Usage
 ```